What Is a Vendor Partnership Agreement?

 To encourage deal registration, vendors may use incentives such as commissions or better product discounts.

-The main appeal of a non-exclusive agreement is the increased total market coverage and number of available opportunities.
+The main appeal of a non-exclusive agreement is the increased total market coverage and the number of available opportunities.
 When more players are in the market, vendors can adjust readily when customers change providers.
 They may also have more motivated salespeople who'll work hard to develop opportunities and close deals.

 There is a big trade-off in non-exclusive agreements, however.
 Sometimes, non-exclusive partnerships can have a negative impact on a partner's commitment level.